You’re trying to find the right candidates but you suck at attracting really good people…but, why?

 (ahem… sorry, lost the plot there for a sec… but you get the picture)

-In any case, being able to message and connect with the recruiter / hiring manager, and being able to communicate safely online and whenever you want is likely to improve candidate satisfaction (and worker satisfaction!) dramatically, as well likely to reduce hiring time and streamline overall operations.
-Not to mention, having the ability to check and track progress of your application online and the ability to modify and add content as you go would be absolutely awesome.
+In any case, being able to message and connect with the recruiter/hiring manager, and being able to communicate safely online and whenever you want is likely to improve candidate satisfaction (and worker satisfaction!) dramatically, as well as likely reduce the hiring time and streamline overall operations.
+Not to mention, having the ability to check and track the progress of your application online and the ability to modify and add content as you go would be absolutely awesome.
 Again, being able to combine applications with prior history, social referrals, and customized material could be absolutely huge.

 Hiring Good People is Mission-Critical Business.
 And It Can Be Done a LOT Better.

-Author: Chris Platts is the founder of Talent Rocket a London based start up.
-He’s a former executive recruiter and current recruitment advisor to many startup companies and multi-national organizations.
-Chris shares charming stuff on the topics of career optimization, hiring talent, HR, social media, start-ups and technology.
-Main image credit: Shutterstock.
+Author: Chris Platts is the founder of Talent Rocket a London-based start-up.
+He’s a former executive recruiter and current recruitment advisor to many startup companies and multinational organizations.
+Chris shares charming stuff on the topics of career optimization, hiring talent, HR, social media, start-ups, and technology.